 Is Justin Gaethje a former champion?

-Yes.
-He is a former UFC Interim Lightweight Champion, a former BMF Champion, and a former WSOF Lightweight Champion.
+Yes—and current.
+He is a two-time UFC Interim Lightweight Champion, former BMF Champion, and former WSOF Lightweight Champion.

 What fighting style is Justin Gaethje known for?